KushagraKanaujia/streamfinder/README.md

 - Verify both TMDB and YouTube API keys are valid
 - Check browser console for errors (F12)
 - Make sure backend terminal shows successful API responses

-## Contributing

-Feel free to fork this project and customize it for your needs.
-Some ideas:
-- Add more streaming platforms
-- Implement user accounts and personalized recommendations
-- Add filters for ratings, year, genre
-- Create a Chrome extension version

 ## License